javgh/skygaze/README.md

 information is provided to the user via a telnet-like server.

-To self-host: Patch the Sia source code (see folder `patches`), compile and run `siad`.
+To self-host: Patch the Sia source code (see folder `patches`), compile and run `siad` and configure it as a host and as a Skynet portal.
 Take note of the directory that `siad` is running in - let's say it is `~/sia`.
-In that case run: `go run main.go ~/sia/skygaze.sock`.
+In that case run:
+`go run main.go ~/sia/skygaze.sock`.
 Connecting to port 8023 should now provide access to Skygaze output:

     $ nc localhost 8023
     https://siasky.net/CABAB_1Dt0FJsxqsu_J4TodNCbCGvtFf1Uys_3EgzOlTcg | BigBuckBunny.mp4